-Most people want the same things today—health, stability, and to have a good life.
+Most people want the same things — health, stability, and to have a good life.
 Throughout his lifetime, Christ Jesus responded to those desires by preaching the gospel of God's kingdom and by healing the sick and those who had lost their way.
 He taught his followers how to be Christian healers, too.
 Christian Scientists around the world strive to follow his example in their own lives and communities.

 Thirty-Sixth Church of Christ, Scientist is one of many Christian Science churches and societies around the world.
 We are a democratic, self-governing branch of The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, founded by Mary Baker Eddy.

 We've been serving the Studio City community since 1939.

 Our services were originally held at the Studio City Theatre, and land was purchased in 1942 for our own Church Edifice.
 The Church opened on Sunday, February 17, 1951.
 In November 1962 our Christian Science Reading room on Ventura Boulevard was opened.

 Mary Baker Eddy, who discovered and founded Christian Science, defined Christian Science as “the law of God, the law of good . . . ” (Rudimental Divine Science, p.
 1).
 She’d learned that God is infinite Love, and completely good.
 A clear glimpse of this through prayer has power to heal and transform anyone.

 Below are a few tenets—or key points—rooted in the Bible, that briefly summarize the teachings of Christian Science.